-The first part of the diagnosis involves the doctor taking a full medical and family history.
-A thorough physical examination is also conducted.
-Blood tests may be ordered to look for a low blood count (anaemia) that may result from rectal bleeding, to measure the severity of inflammation, and to detect vitamin or mineral deficiencies.
+Blood tests may be done to look for a low blood count (anaemia, may result from rectal bleeding), measure the severity of inflammation, and detect vitamin or mineral deficiencies.
 A bowel motion specimen (poo sample) may be needed to test for blood and exclude infection as the cause of the symptoms being experienced.

 Most people will need part of their intestine to be examined, either by direct or indirect inspection.
 Direct inspection is done using a small flexible tube (endoscope) with a fibre-optic camera at its tip which is inserted through the anus (this procedure is known as a colonoscopy or sigmoidoscopy) or through the mouth (gastroscopy).

-Indirect inspection involves the use of computerised tomography (CT) scan or barium x-ray studies.
-In the latter procedure a chalky substance (barium) is swallowed or administered into the rectum and colon and x-rays taken.
-The barium, which can be seen on the x-rays, enhances the contrast of the x-ray images.
+Indirect inspection involves the use of computerised tomography (CT) scan or barium x-rays.
+In the latter procedure, barium liquid is swallowed or injected into the rectum to enhance what can be seen in the x-ray images.

-Because there is no cure for Crohn’s disease the primary goals of treatment are the following:
+There is no cure for Crohn’s disease.
+The primary goals of treatment are:

 - To achieve the best possible control of the inflammation with the fewest adverse effects from medication